-Adults occasionally have the condition as a complication of another illness, but most of the time, pulmonary valve stenosis develops before birth as a congenital heart defect.
+Pulmonary valve stenosis is a condition in which a deformity on or near your pulmonary valve, the valve that influences the blood flow from your heart to your lungs, slows the blood flow.
+Adults occasionally have the condition as a complication of another illness, but mostly, pulmonary valve stenosis develops before birth as a congenital heart defect.

-- Bittl JA.
-Natural history and treatment of pulmonic stenosis. http://www.uptodate.com/home/index.html.
-Accessed Sept.
-8, 2011.
+- Stout KA.
+Natural history and treatment of pulmonic stenosis in adults. http://www.uptodate.com/home.
+Accessed Oct.
+11, 2014.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.